Chad W. Pekron

 After graduating from law school, Mr. Pekron clerked for Judge Morris Sheppard Arnold of the United States Court of Appeals for the Eighth Circuit.
 During his clerkship, he served as an adjunct professor of law at the University of Arkansas at Little Rock School of Law.
 He then worked as an associate at the Chicago law firm of Sidley Austin LLP.

-Mr. Pekron is admitted to practice in the United States Supreme Court, the United States Courts of Appeals for the Third, Fourth, Fifth, Sixth, Seventh, and Eighth Circuits, and the states of Illinois and Arkansas.
+Mr. Pekron is admitted to practice in the United States Supreme Court, the United States Courts of Appeals for the Third, Fourth, Fifth, Sixth, Seventh, and Eighth Circuits, the United States Court of Federal Claims, and the states of Illinois and Arkansas.

 Yale Law School (J.D., 2000)